HOW TO PREPARE FOR THE RECORDING STUDIO

 - Export the tempo map of your session as a midi file.
 Make sure to put a midi note at the very start of your track (most left position on your daw timeline) to assure the click will align with your audio tracks.
 If you didn’t record to a click, spare yourself the trouble.

-- Export each audio track as a .wav filetype, interleaved stereo.
+- Export each audio track as a .wav filetype, mono for mono tracks, interleaved stereo when applicable.
 All files must be 24 bit – 48kHz.

 - Make sure each track beginning is at the exact same position.
 As with the midi tempo map, use the most left of your lanes as your starting point.